Cumulant expansion approach to the decay dynamics of interacting M\"ossbauer nuclei after strong impulsive excitation

 Here, $\langle \bar \sigma^- \rangle = \langle \bar \sigma^-_l \rangle$, $\langle \bar \sigma^{ee} \rangle = \langle \bar \sigma^{ee}_l \rangle$ and $K=K_l$ are the same for all atoms, respectively, and $K^R$ and $K^I$ denote the real and imaginary part of $K$, respectively.
 Analogously, the nuclear phase evolves as $\phi_l = \phi_l(0) + \phi$ including the initial excitation phase.
 Finally, $K$ is a constant which crucially determines the dynamics.

 As a result we find that for typical experimental situations, the many-body dynamics can be modeled using a simple set of nonlinear equations, independent of the number of nuclei.
+A conceptually similar study has been performed in \cite{Krämer_2016}.
+In this work, the authors also reduce the system to three equations with effective couplings however with the goal to minimize the collective energy shift, opposite of our maximizing of $K^I$.
 In the Appendix, a comparison to chains of finite length is provided, which supports the validity of our translationally invariant model.